 Home → Public Preschool

-Districts seeking to develop a public preschool program must submit a proposal for approval to the Maine DOE.
-Upon Department approval, public preschool programs are eligible for subsidy through the Essential Programs and Services funding formula.
-In order to be eligible for public preschool, children must be four years of age by Oct.
-15 of the entering school year.
+A school district seeking to develop a public preschool program must first submit a letter of intent to the Maine Commissioner of Education nine months prior to the start of the school year.
+In addition, the school district must submit an online application by July 15, 2016 of the upcoming school year subject to approval by Maine DOE.
+Once approved, public preschool programs are eligible for subsidy through the Essential Programs and Services (EPS) funding.
+The subsidy begins after the first year of program implementation.
+In order to be eligible for public preschool, children must be four years of age by October 15th of the entering school year.

 Maine Department of Education